-Thresher sharks are notoriously shy, so quite little is known about them.
-Therefore, caution is advised, as we not much is known as to the level of threat they represent.
+Thresher sharks are notoriously shy, so precious little is known about them.
+Therefore, caution is advised, as we don't know much about how they react when coming in contact with humans.

 However, no actual attacks on humans have been reported, so it is likely that the shark is quite benign.
 Some divers have reported being hit by the tail fin, probably by mistake.

-As most sharks, the thresher shark reproduces slowly and matures quite late, making it vulnerable to overfishing.
+Like most sharks, the thresher reproduces infrequently and matures quite late, making it vulnerable to overfishing.

 It is a game fish in certain parts of the world.
-Because of this, all three species of thresher shark are considered vulnerable to extinction.
+Because of this, all three species of thresher shark are considered endangered.